14056 Down to

 14104 are

-14105 Use second person when the verb means "you", even if the word meaning you is hidden.
+14105 Use second person when the verb means "you", even if the word meaning "you" is hidden.

-14107 Use first person when the verb means me, even if the word meaning me is hidden.
+14107 Use first person when meaning 'I'.

 14108 third person otherwise